Warreef/FIRSTPRO/README.md

 # Project Title
 Mini Tawakkanalna Application build using sqlite3 & Python

+It was collaborative between me and @Warreef @httpsbashayer

 # Description
 Due to the current situation in the world and what we are going through because of COVID-19 and because of the necessity of social distancing, we have been through a load of the traffic in